 If you have otherwise satisfied the DCSA Eligibility Requirements, you become a Participant in the DCSA by electing Dependent Care Reimbursement benefits during the Initial or Annual Election Periods described in Q-6 of the Cafeteria Plan Component Summary.
 Your participation in the DCSA will be effective on the date that you make the election or your DCSA Eligibility date, whichever is later.
 See the Plan Information Summary for your Employer's Plan specifics.
-If you have made an election during the Annual Election Period, even if you do not change your current election.
+If you have made an election to participate and you want to participate during the next Plan Year, you may be required to make an election during the Annual Election Period, even if you do not change your current election.
 Alternatively, if your Employer's Plan allows "Evergreen Elections," you may be deemed to have elected to continue your Benefit Plan Option elections in affect as of the end of the Plan Year in which the Annual Election Period took place.